RULES AND REGULATIONS

 REZONING AND PROVISIONAL USE PERMITS:

 - Each application placed on an agenda shall automatically be advertised prior to its scheduled public hearing.
 Said notice shall appear in a newspaper having general circulation in the County.
-Such notice shall specify the time and place of the hearing, and such hearing shall be held not less than six (6) days nor more than twenty-one (21) days from the time of publication.
+Such notice shall specify the time and place of the hearing, and such hearing shall be held not less than five (5) days nor more than twenty-one (21) days from the time of publication.
 Unless circumstances cause otherwise, notices shall appear in the Monday edition of the newspaper, seventeen (17) days and ten (10) days prior to the scheduled public hearing.
 In addition, the Commission shall, prior to its scheduled hearing, notify all owners of property being rezoned and owners of property adjacent to the site which is the subject of a Rezoning or Provisional Use Permit request.
 The Secretary may give notice to additional property owners, groups or other persons deemed appropriate and advisable.
-A sign may be placed on the property requested for rezoning, change in proffers of previous rezoning case, or provisional use permits.
+A sign may be placed on the property requested for rezoning, change in proffers accepted with a previously approved rezoning case, or provisional use permits.
 This sign will be a notice that a request has been filed and indicating a telephone number whereby additional information can be obtained.

 - In accordance with Section 24-2304 of the County Code (Zoning Ordinance), if the owner of the property which is the subject of a rezoning request shall elect to amend the application to request conditional zoning, such owner shall voluntarily proffer such conditions in writing.
 The Commission shall designate by motion, duly adopted at public hearing, the time during which the proffers may be filed.
 The Commission shall defer the request, notices shall again be given as required by law and if it deems it necessary, the Commission may direct the Secretary to readvertise the request prior to the hearing at which it makes its recommendation to the Board of Supervisors.